-Feature documentary in POST-Production
+Feature documentary in POST-Production, estimated release in 2018

 A documentary about cultural survival and stolen children: inside the first truth and reconciliation commission for Native Americans.

 When most people hear about children ripped from their families, they think of faraway places or of centuries past.
 The reality is it's been happening in the U.S. for centuries—and is still happening today.
 Native American children are more than twice as likely as non-Native children to be taken from their families and put into foster care, according to a 2013 study.

 In Maine, a group of Native and non-Native leaders came together to acknowledge and address the abuses suffered by Native children in the hands of the child welfare system.
 Thanks to their commitment, the Maine Wabanaki-State Child Welfare Truth and Reconciliation Commission (TRC) was formed in 2012 to seek the truth and bring healing to those affected.

 Dawnland is the only feature-length documentary to tell the inside story of this historic, first of its kind commission and the individuals—both Native and non-Native—who boldly and publicly came forward to share their stories of survival, guilt and loss, in order to illuminate the ongoing crisis of indigenous child removal.

 The film follows key participants through the truth and reconciliation process: a survivor of foster care, a child welfare worker, a TRC commissioner, and the co-founder of the commission.
 Their intersecting journeys reveal buried trauma and intergroup disagreements that threaten to derail the whole process.
 Dawnland also provides essential historical context showing how these present-day conflicts are the result of 500 years of colonial domination of Native peoples.

 Why This is Important